Download Google AdWords Checklist

 Next, you will want to review your keyword performance within each campaign to ensure you don’t have any weak links.
 Look for keywords or search terms that are getting the clicks but not the conversions, or for those with low CTRs.

 Bonus Content: How and Why Should I Raise My Google CTRs

 Once you have this data, you will then be able to remove any irrelevant keywords that could hurt your performance, and tweak and adjust your keyword lists for better results.
 This is also when you should be looking at your negative keyword lists, which we will discuss in the next point.

 7. Review, Manage, Add Negative Keywords

 If you want to stay on top of your budget, ensuring that you are not wasting your ad spend on irrelevant terms, then you need to do weekly negative keyword maintenance.
-This is not so difficult to maintain if you are tweaking regularly, however leaving it too long can add a ton of unnecessary AdWords admin headaches.
+This is not so difficult to maintain if you are tweaking regularly, however leaving it too long can add a ton of unnecessary Google Ads admin headaches.
 You can find negative keyword options by regularly doing a STR (search term report) to see which relevant keywords you need to be adding to help prevent spending money on clicks when the searcher doesn’t have buying intent.

 Bi-Weekly PPC Task Checklist

 These are the tasks you need to be doing every second week and/or at least twice a month.